dancer1325/rest-assured-wiki/Usage.md

 get(nextTitleLink). ..
 ```

-You could also decide to instead return the entire response if you need to extract multiple valus from the response:
+You could also decide to instead return the entire response if you need to extract multiple values from the response:
 ```java
 Response response =
 given().